lordnitinvoldemort/blog_cms/README.md

 # blog_cms

-This is a Blog Management System which is written in PHP and Bootstrap is used for front-end purpose.
+This is a Blog Content Management System which is written in PHP and Bootstrap is used for front-end purpose.